Kritisehgal01/Kritisehgal01.github.io/activities.md

 ### Talks

 - Data4All Guest Speaker (Invited talk), University of Chicago - Nov 23, 2024.
-- Invited talk at the session "Recent Advances in the Analysis of Partial Differential Equations" at the SIAM Great Lakes Meeting, Michigan State University - October 14, 2023.
+- Invited talk at the session "Recent Advances in the Analysis of Partial Differential Equations" at the SIAM Great Lakes Meeting, Michigan State University - Oct 14, 2023.
 - Joint Math Meetings AWM Poster Presentation, Online - Jan 08, 2021.

 ---